Haantjes Algebras of Classical Integrable Systems: The stationary reduction of the seventh-order KdV flow revisited

-However, as typically happens in the cases of Gelfand-Zakarevich systems \cite{FP}, the reduced integrable Hamiltonian systems on $S_0$ do not allow a bi-Hamiltonian formulation.
-Nevertheless, they can be described in the context of our new theory.
-In fact, proceeding analogously to the case of two degrees of freedom, we search for a Haantjes operator $\boldsymbol{K_1}$ whose minimal polynomial be of the maximum degree allowed by our assumptions, in this case $3$:
+However, as typically happens in the case of Gelfand-Zakarevich systems, the reduced integrable Hamiltonian systems on $S_0$ do not possess a bi-Hamiltonian description but a $\omega N$ one \cite{FP}.
+Nevertheless, they can also be described in the context of our new theory.
+In fact, we search for a generator $\boldsymbol{L}$ of a cyclic Haantjes algebra $\mathscr{H}$ of rank $3$, therefore with the minimal polynomial of degree $3$: